Lantau Tomorrow Vision: Background

 Land reclamation (red area) in Lantau Tomorrow Vision project.

-In the Port Development Strategy of the late 1980s and the 1990s, reclamation in the area was intended for container terminals nos.
+In the Port and Airport Development Strategy of the late 1980s and the 1990s, reclamation in the area was intended for container terminals nos.
 10 and 11.
 The idea of creating built-up land in the area via land reclamation was first publicly suggested in 2009 by two mainland academics, including Professor Lei Qiang from the Sun Yat Sen University in Guangzhou, China.

 The idea of the massive reclamation in the eastern waters off Lantau Island was suggested by Chief Executive Leung Chun-ying's policy address in January 2014, where he proposed the strategic studies on artificial islands in central waters for the development of the East Lantau Metropolis (ELM) for long-term land supply.

 In 2016, the government published the Hong Kong 2030 Plus project suggesting the development of an East Lantau Metropolis by reclamations in the waters near Kau Yi Chau and the Hei Ling Chau with a capacity of accommodating population of about 400,000 to 700,000 and creating employment of about 200,000.
 The Sustainable Lantau Blueprint of 2017 and the Task Force on Land Supply adopted the ELM project, in which the Task Force listed it as one of the 18 options in the five-month public consultation in 2018.

 During the public consultation of the Task Force on Land Supply, the think tank led by former Chief Executive Tung Chee-hwa, Our Hong Kong Foundation, proposed a research report on 7 August 2018 titled "Re-imagining Hong Kong with a Game-Changer: Enhanced East Lantau Metropolis" of reclaiming 2,200 hectares in the eastern waters off Lantau in 14 years of time which would house 1.1 million people that would solve Hong Kong's land shortage problems.
 It came after Chief Executive Carrie Lam signaled her support for land reclamation when she said he was confident "that reclamation outside Victoria Harbour is the way to go, adding that she hopes the task force will also come to that conclusion."